 - I love you, can we start going out?

 This expression is very informal, of course you are not going to say just that.
 Can you say something more complete like anata no koto ga dai suki desu [あなたのことが大好きです].
 This expression has the addition of pronouns and the expression koto [事].

 The koto in the sentence increases the power of the statement saying something like: "I love everything in you".
 This expression makes it clear that you deeply love the person in a romantic way, showing a genuine love, which focuses on the quality and the interior of the person.

 Some adults already declare themselves saying:

 - kekkon o zentei ni otsukiai sasetekudasai

 This means: "I would like to have a relationship with you, with the aim of an eventual marriage.”Many find it a waste of time to date someone without planning a wedding.
 Don’t even think about telling that to strangers!

-If the person rejects your feelings or refuses to go out or date you, it clearly means that you've been dumped.
-Getting dumped in Japanese is furareru [振られる] where she literally stuck her… Sometimes it can take a long time to respond to her feelings, she can think about it.
-Prepare for the furareru.
+If the person rejects your feelings or refuses to go out or date you, it clearly means that you’ve been dumped.
+Getting dumped in Japanese is furareru [振られる] where literally she pierced your… Sometimes a person may take a while to respond to his feelings, he may think about the case. get ready for the furareru.

 Tsukiatte kudasai [付き合ってください] – Romance Request in Japanese

 The expression tsukiatte kudasai [付き合ってください] This is a dating request.
 Realize that along with the expression kudasai refers to an order, a please, wants to date me?
 Or do you want to go out with me?

 The verb tsukiau [付き合う] in addition to meaning dating, there is an idea of socializing, associating, keeping company, staying firm with, continuing with, accompanying with, committing to and things like that.
 It is a very broad word.

 It is important to be careful with the verb “tsukiau“.
 While the broad definition is “socialize”, the meaning changes a lot according to the context.
 The main meaning is "to accompany someone somewhere", without any romantic involvement.